SaltySOMAdmin/Reddit-UFOs_Archive/README.md

 You'll also need to set your timedelta.
 I run my script every 14 minutes but the script checks posts that are created within the past 28 minutes.
 This gives two opportunities for posts to be duplicated.

 	cutoff_time = current_time - timedelta(minutes=28)

+Edit the path for the two log files to the path you cloned this repository to.

+	logging.basicConfig(filename='/home/YourUserAcct/Github/YourFork/error_log.txt', level=logging.ERROR,

+and

+	PROCESSED_FILE = "/home/YourUserAcct/Github/YourFork/processed_posts.txt"

 ### Crontab Settings
 This is where you will set your schedule to run.
 My script runs every 14 minutes (Example: 10:00, 10:14, 10:28, 10:42, 10:56) and it logs actions to cron_log.txt Errors are logged within the script to error_log.txt as they happen.
 To open your cron settings type this into your terminal: crontab -e